UncleMac66/nodenurse/README.md

   -c, healthcheck      Run a fresh healthcheck on the node(s).
   -l, latest           Gather the latest healthcheck from the node(s).
-  -t, tag              Apply the unhealthy tag to the node(s) -st, setuptag        Setup tagging in tenancy
+  -t, tag              Apply the unhealthy tag to the node(s) setuptag             Setup tagging in tenancy
   -r, reboot           Hard reboot the node(s).
   -e, exec             Execute command on the node(s) -i, identify         Display full details of the node(s) and exit.